 --

-If you sat a monkey down in front of a keyboard,
+If you sat a monkey down in front of a keyboard, the first thing typed would be a unix command.

 - Bill Lye